Riyashalad1421/HCAI_PROJECT/README.md

 **URL**: `/project1/`

 An end-to-end supervised learning interface allowing users to:
-- Upload CSV datasets
+- Upload the IRIS csv dataset
 - Visualize data with interactive plots
-- Train multiple ML models (classification/regression)
+- Train multiple ML models (classification models for this project)
 - Compare model performance with hyperparameter tuning
 - Export results and trained models